Back to Gift Store >

 Iraq

-• Nearly 1.2 million Iraqis continued to be internally displaced in 2021, and the country hosts over 250,000 refugees from other countries.
+• As of May 2023, nearly 1.2 million Iraqis continue to be internally displaced and the country also hosts 273,700 refugees from other countries.

-• Although Iraqi IDP returnees consistently outnumber those who are internally displaced, many struggle to reintegrate and still require humanitarian assistance.
+• Although Iraqi IDP returnees, around 4.8 million as of May 2023, consistently outnumber those who are internally displaced, many struggle to reintegrate and still require humanitarian assistance.

 South Sudan

-• By the end of 2021, there were more than 2.4 million South Sudanese refugees.
+• By the end of 2022, there were around 2.3 million South Sudanese refugees.

-• 95% of South Sudanese refugees are hosted in Uganda, Sudan, Ethiopia and Kenya.
+• As of April 2023, more than 97 percent of South Sudanese refugees are hosted in Uganda, Sudan, Ethiopia and Kenya.

 Syria

-• There are 13.5 million displaced Syrian, representing more than half of Syria's total population.
+• There are 13.5 million displaced Syrians, representing more than half of Syria's total population, with 6.8 million internally displaced by late 2022.

 Rohingya Refugee Emergency